 All my wedding collections include the digital files and the rights to print them where you want to.
-They are NOT scaled down and do NOT have any logos on them, and a pdf of the release accompanies the images that states you are within your rights to print them on paper, as photo gifts, albums, etc. I highly recommend www.mpix.com for printing your own prints.
+They are NOT scaled-down and do NOT have any logos on them, and a pdf of the release accompanies the images that state you are within your rights to print them on paper as photo gifts, albums, etc. I highly recommend www.mpix.com for printing your own prints.
 Drug stores are not photo labs.

 how are the digital files given to us?

-Your images are available via download, and your personal, password protected website will be live for at least a year.
+Your images are available via download, and your personal, password-protected website will be live for at least a year.
 You can use that link to share the images with your friends and family.
-Prints are available for purchase from the proofing site, but there is no charge to view the images.
+Prints are available for purchase from the proofing site, but viewing the images is always free.

 what resolution do you use?

 Images are exported from raw files to high quality jpgs.
 They are not scaled down, although some may be cropped.
-They average about 5000 pixels on the long side of the image, which prints up to 16x20 prints without a problem.
+They average about 6000 pixels on the long side of the image, which prints 20-inch prints without a problem.
 For larger prints, they can be scaled up.

 how many photos are included?